DataKinds/datakinds.github.io/_includes/about_include.md

 Hi, I'm Tyler!
 I'm enrolled in the University of Arizona for mathematics and computer science.
 I love functional programming and esoteric tech.
+Talk to me about Ruby, Haskell, or C.

+If you like what I do on this blog or around the internet, please [support me on Patreon](https://www.patreon.com/aearnus) or [become a patron on Liberapay](https://liberapay.com/Aearnus) to get more content and software in the future.

-Talk to me about Ruby, Haskell, or C. Or, catch me around the internet at any of the following links:
+Or, catch me around the internet at any of the following links:

 {% highlight haskell %}
 map (\s -> "My " ++ s) [